 Throughout March: Ovarian Cancer Awareness Month

-Ovarian Cancer Awareness Month aims to raise awareness of ovarian cancer, and is a great time to showcase the role pathologists take in prevention, diagnosis and treatment.
+Supported by Ovarian Cancer Action and other gynaecological charities, Ovarian Cancer Awareness Month aims to raise awareness of ovarian cancer.
+It is a great time to showcase the role pathologists take in prevention, diagnosis and treatment.

 Throughout March: Prostate Cancer Awareness Month

-In the UK, about one in eight men will get prostate cancer at some point in their lives.
-This campaign presents a chance to promote pathologists' role in early diagnosis, and encourage people to take 30 seconds to check their risk
+In the UK, about 1 in 8 men will get prostate cancer at some point in their lives.
+This campaign presents a chance to promote pathologists' role in early diagnosis, and encourages people totake 30 seconds to check their risk.

 8 March: International Women's Day